thenativeweb/ensurethat/README.md

 });
 ```

-If you want to create a custom validator with arguments, feel free to add them.
+If you want to create a custom validator with arguments, feel free to add them to the `customValidator` function.
 You only have to think about providing the arguments when using the validator.

 ## Running the build